 Essential Oil Profile: Fragrant Cedarwood

 Are you the type to drape cedar boughs around the handrails and mantel come Christmastime?
-If you love the long-lasting smell of cedar, you will probably love cedarwood essential oil - but may never have had the opportunity to actually smell it, since it is not commonly found in most health food stores and other essential oil retailers.
-Fortunately, at SaltZ&Co we love experimenting with rare and beautiful essential oils in our natural bath products...and with the holidays fast approaching, Cedarwood is a no-brainer.
-Here we have used it in one of our holiday soaps: it's in the clear layer of 'ice' that traps the salt-frosted pine tree.
+If you love the long-lasting smell of cedar, you will probably love cedarwood essential oil - but may never have had the opportunity to actually smell it, since it is not always found in health food stores or other essential oil retailers.
+Fortunately, at SaltZ&Co we love experimenting with rare and beautiful essential oils in our natural bath products...and every winter, the woodsy smell of Cedarwood is a no-brainer for use in our holiday-inspired offerings, like this beautiful vanilla sandalwood soap.

 Cedarwood Essential Oil: More than just a pretty smell